emilycheatham/p1_yoga_for_you/README.md

 I would like to thank Craig Hudson for helping me realise there was an issue with my port.

 I would like to thank the Slack community for answering questions before I even had them.
-And especailly Kellie who took the time to peer review my project, picking up on spelling issues and pointing me in the direction of a good ReadMe.md structure.
+And especially Kellie who took the time to peer review my project, picking up on spelling issues and pointing me in the direction of a good ReadMe.md structure.
 ___